isomerpages/bca-buildsg/index.md

       title: Turn Your Vision into Our Landscape
       subtitle: why join us
       id: infopic
-      description: |-
-        How would you shape Singapore’s landscape?
+      description: How would you shape Singapore’s landscape?
 Unlock career opportunities to turn your vision into reality.
-      button: LEARN MORE
+      button: FIND OUT MORE
       alt: A Diverse Career Paths
       url: /careers-that-build-with-our-landscape/
       image: /images/card_why_join_us.png